Fieldbrook, California

 Fieldbrook (formerly Bokman's Prairie and Buckman's Prairie) is a census-designated place in Humboldt County, California.
-It is located 7 mi north-northeast of Arcata, at an elevation of 203 ft.
-The population was at 860 at the 2010 census.
+It is located 7 mi north-east of Arcata, at an elevation of 203 ft.
+The population was 827 at the 2020 census.

 Geography

 Fieldbrook is located on California's North Coast, approximately 300 mi north of San Francisco and 65 mi south of the Oregon state line.
-Located on the edge of the dense redwood forest, the area was once home to thriving lumber companies.
-Fieldbrook is 6 mi east of the larger, unincorporated seaside town of McKinleyville and the Arcata-Eureka Airport, approximately 10 mi northeast of the harbor city of Arcata, and about 18.2 mi north of the city of Eureka, the Humboldt County seat.
+Located on the edge of dense redwood forest, the area was once home to thriving lumber companies.
+Fieldbrook is 6 mi east of the larger, unincorporated, seaside town of McKinleyville and the Arcata-Eureka Airport, approximately 10 mi northeast of the harbor city of Arcata, and about 18.2 mi north of the city of Eureka, the Humboldt County seat.
 Fieldbrook is at the northern edge of the McKinleyville-Arcata-Eureka-Fortuna corridor along US Highway 101, where about eighty percent of Humboldt County's population lives and most of its businesses are located.
 The ZIP Code is 95519.
 The community is inside area code 707.

 Fieldbrook is located at the right-angle bend where Murray Road becomes Fieldbrook Road.
 In the mid-1990s, Fieldbrook was a stereotypical sleepy country hamlet, with junk cars sitting in weedy yards along the main road in one block and goats grazing alongside a church in the next.
 With the decline of the local timber industry, the increase of remote working professionals, and the emergence of the North Coast as a retirement destination, Fieldbrook with its mild weather (summer temperatures seldom exceed 75 F and winter nights rarely drop below 38 F has undergone gentrification.
 Sprawling ranch-style (single-story) homes on isolated 5 acre lots wedged between timber tracts are selling for $500,000, and at least one 40 acre timber tract has become a gated community.